-Regulation Regulatory requirement Judgment Risk rating Date to be complied with Regulation 24(4)(a) The agreement referred to in paragraph (3) shall include the support, care and welfare of the resident in the designated centre and details of the services to be provided for that resident and, where appropriate, the fees to be charged.
-Substantially Compliant Yellow 31/01/2022 Regulation 08(2) The registered provider shall protect residents from all forms of abuse.
-Substantially Compliant Yellow 31/01/2022
+Regulation Regulatory requirement Judgment Risk rating Date to be complied with Regulation 17(1)(b) The registered provider shall ensure the premises of the designated centre are of sound construction and kept in a good state of repair externally and internally.
+Substantially Compliant Yellow 30/04/2022 Regulation 24(4)(a) The agreement referred to in paragraph (3) shall include the support, care and welfare of the resident in the designated centre and details of the services to be provided for that resident and, where appropriate, the fees to be charged.
+Substantially Compliant Yellow 31/01/2022 Regulation 27 The registered provider shall ensure that residents who may be at risk of a healthcare Substantially Compliant Yellow 31/01/2022